Classification of Quiver Hopf Algebras and Pointed Hopf Algebras of Type One: Classification of Quiver Hopf Algebras

 Obviously, both $^{u(C)}\! (kQ_1)^1$ and $(^{u'(\phi(C))}\! (kQ'_1)^1)_{\phi _{h_C}}$ \ \ are semisimple right $kZ_{u(C)}$-modules.
 Assume $^{u(C)}\! (kQ_1)^1 \cong \oplus _{i\in I_C(r, u)} (X_C^{(i)}, \rho _C^{(i)})$ as right $kZ_{u(C)}$-modules and $^{u'(\phi(C))}\! (kQ'_1)^1 \cong \oplus _{j\in I_{\phi (C)}(r',u)} (X'{}_{\phi (C)}^{(j)}, \rho '{} _{\phi (C)}^{(j)})$ as right $kZ_{u'(\phi (C))}$-modules, where $(X_C^{(i)}, \rho _C^{(i)})$ is an irreducible right $kZ_{u(C)}$-module for any $i \in I_C(r, u )$ and $(X'{}_{\phi (C)}^{(j)}, \rho '{} _{\phi (C)}^{(j)})$ is an irreducible right $kZ_{u'(\phi (C))}$-module for any $j \in I_{\phi (C)}(r', u')$.
 Therefore, there exists a bijective map $\phi_C: I_C(r, u)\rightarrow I_{\phi (C)}(r', u')$ such that $(X_C ^{(i)}, \rho_C^{(i)}) \cong (X'{}_{\phi (C)}^{(\phi _C(i))}, \rho_{\phi(C)}^{(\phi_C(i))} \phi _{h_C})$ as right $kZ_{u(C)}-modules$ for all $i\in I_C(r, u)$.
 It follows that ${\rm RSR} (G, r , \overrightarrow{\rho}, u)$ $ \cong $ $ {\rm RSR} (G', r', \overrightarrow{\rho '},$ $ u').$ \ \ $\Box $

-Up to now we have classified the quiver Hopf algebras by means of {\rm RSR}'s.
+We have classified the quiver Hopf algebras by means of {\rm RSR}s.
 In other words, ramification systems with irreducible representations uniquely determine their corresponding quiver Hopf algebras up to graded Hopf algebra isomorphisms.

-\begin{Proposition} Let ${\rm RSR}(G, r, \overrightarrow \rho, u)$ and ${\rm RSR}(G, r, \overrightarrow {\rho'}, u')$ be two {\rm RSR}'s.
+\begin{Proposition} Let ${\rm RSR}(G, r, \overrightarrow \rho, u)$ and ${\rm RSR}(G, r, \overrightarrow {\rho'}, u')$ be two {\rm RSR}s.
 If $u'(C) = h_C ^{-1}u(C) h_C$ and $\rho _C {}^{(i)} = \rho '{} _C ^{(i)} {\rm ad }^+_{h_C} $ with $I_C(r, u) = I_C(r, u')$ for any $C \in {\mathcal K}_r (G)$, $i \in I_C(r, u)$, where $h_C\in G$ and $ {\rm ad }^+ _{h_C} (g) = h_C^{-1} g h_C$, then $ {\rm RSR}(G, r, \overrightarrow \rho, u)$ $\cong $ ${\rm RSR}(G, r, \overrightarrow {\rho'}, u')$. \end {Proposition}

 {\bf Proof.} Let $\phi = id _G$ and $\phi _C = id_{I_C(r, u)}$ for any $C\in {\mathcal K}_r (G).$ It is clear that $ {\rm RSR}(G, r, \overrightarrow \rho, u)$ $\cong $ ${\rm RSR}(G, r, \overrightarrow {\rho'}, u')$. $\Box$